LAbou-Assaleh/Last-of-the-Weave/PROGRESS.md

 ## Known Issues

-- Missing checkCollision function that is referenced in enemy.js but not implemented
+- Collision detection function exists but player damage functionality is not properly connected
-- Incomplete collision detection system preventing proper combat functionality
+- Enemy attack logic needs to be fixed to properly apply damage to the player
 - Auto-attack system partially implemented but not fully functional
 - Wave spawning system needs enhancements for proper difficulty scaling
 - No boss waves implemented yet